ropable/foundation_postgres/architecture.md

 * Logging collector - routes log messages to syslog, eventlog or files.
 * Stats collector - collects usage statistics by relation and block.
 * Archiver - archives write-ahead log files.

+## User backend process

+* Master process spawns a new server process for each connection request that is detected.
+* Authentication: IP, user and password.
+* Authorisation: verify user permissions.
+* User backend process is called ``postgres`` (not Postmaster).
+* Callback to client, wait for SQL.
+* Query is transmitted using plain text.
+* Info about the Postmaster process can be found in /usr/lib/postgresql/9.x/data/postmaster.pid

+List Postgres processes:

+    ps aux | grep postgres

+## Disk buffering (read/write)

+Postgres buffer cache (shared buffers in shared memory) reduces OS reads.
+Single read IO is done on disk, cached in the buffer.
+Blocks are written to disk only when needed: to make room for new block, or at checkpoint time.

+The background writer scan attempts to ensure an adequte supply of clean buffers.
+Backend writes dirty buffers as needed to WAL buffers.
+Flushing of WAL buffers happens periodically, on commit or when buffers are full.
+WAL buffers are flushed to the Transaction log.
+Group commit can be configured to reduce disk write IO.

+## Commit and Checkpoint

+* Before commit - uncommitted updates are in memory.
+* After commit - committed updates written from shared memory to disk (write-ahead log file).
+* After checkpoint - modified data pages are written from shared memory to the data files.

+## Statement Processing

+* Parse - check syntax, identify query type, command processor if req'd, break query into tokens.
+* Optimise - planner generates plan, uses db statistics, query cost calculation, chooses best plan.
+* Execute - execute query based on query plan.